Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Proposed Approach for Scalable Decentralised Synthetic Data Generation

-Before dispatching the code for the remaining synthetic data generation steps to the enclave agent, the encryption party optionally verifies the identity of the enclave through remote attestation.
+A secure enclave is a secure area in the main processor of a device; examples include Intel SGX~\cite{costan2016intel} or AMD SEV~\cite{sev2020strengthening}.
+With appropriate complementary mechanisms, secure enclaves are a promising approach to maintaining the confidentiality and integrity of code and data located inside them, without relying on a trusted operating system.
+Therefore, many cloud service providers such as Azure offer enclaves based “confidential computing” feature for sensitive use-cases.
+The MPC histogram generation proceeds as before.
+Additionally, a computation agent is nominated to serve as the enclave agent.
+The enclave agent can be nominated using the MPC based random selection as discussed above.
+Before dispatching the code for the remaining synthetic data generation steps to the enclave agent, the encryption party can verify the identity of the enclave through remote attestation.
 Remote attestation, which allows a remote party to verify the contents of the program that is running in the enclave with a certificate generated by the underlying hardware.
 After the MPC has concluded, the output (aggregated non-private histogram) is sent to the enclave via a secure channel for executing rest of the steps of differentially-private synthetic data generation process.
-Typically an extension of SSL/TLS which forces the enclave endpoint to incorporate its attestation proof with its certificate serves as the channel \cite{knauth2018integrating}.
+Typically an extension of SSL/TLS which forces the enclave endpoint to incorporate its attestation proof with its certificate serves as the channel~\cite{knauth2018integrating}.
+We provide an overview of our approach in Figure~\ref{fig:mpc_sgx}, an adapted version of the one presented in~\cite{oxford}.